What is tattoo ink made of? There are some myths going around as people ask “does tattoo ink have metal in it?”.

 Does Tattoo Ink Contain Metal?

-Well, some of the ingredients in tattoo ink can technically be etal.
-Mercury, cadmium, and iron oxide have been used and these all classify as heavy metals.
+Well, some of the ingredients in tattoo ink can technically be metal.
+Mercury, cadmium, and iron oxide have been used and these are all classified as heavy metals.

 Pigments Used in Tattoo Ink